syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Swimlanes.md

 You can set 'AllowDragAndDrop' property of 'SwimlaneSettings' as true to enable Drag and Drop between the swim lanes.

+If a card is to be dragged in the same swim lane, only a droppable target cell is added to the dotted line border.
+If a card is dragged from one swim lane to another, all the Kanban cells will be added to the dotted line borders, except the dragged card cell.

 The following code example describes the above behavior.

 {% tabs %}